-6.1 Milestone - 20%
+6.1 Milestone - 30%

-To make sure you're on the right track, 20% of your grade will be a milestone.
+To make sure you're on the right track, 30% of your grade will be a milestone.

-You must meet with a TA by September 13th.
-More information on milestone signups will be provided.
+You have to schedule an appointment with a TA by Thursday the 12th at 6PM.
 10% of the milestone is a small demo.
 You must demo a client to us that successfully connects to a server, sends a Hello command, then waits for and prints the Welcome reply.

-The other 10% is for the design of your server, which is the hardest part of the assignment.
-You will be graded based on how well you have thought through your design.
-Make sure you think through your threading model.
-How many threads will you have on the server?
-What mutexes will be needed to ensure data integrity?
+The other 20% is for the design of your server, which is the hardest part of the assignment.
+You will be graded based on how well you have thought your design through.
+Make sure you especially think through your threading model.
+Will you spawn a new thread for every command you receive?
+How many threads will you have per client?
+Will you have one thread to handle all the stations, or one or more threads for each one?
+How will they communicate with each other?
+What mutexes will you need?

-If you're having trouble with the design, please come to our hours, or e-mail us with your questions.
+If you're having trouble with the design, please come to our hours, or e-mail us with your question.
 We also encourage appointments outside of our hours if you feel you need help in-person.

-6.2 Program - 75%
+6.2 Program - 65%